OrsonDWitt/OrsonDWitt.github.io/_posts/2023-01-09-birdmapp-retrospective.md

 ---

 I always wanted to have a specialized map for my wildlife photography.
 I was not satisfied with what regular "plot your photos on a map" programs gave me, and I wanted to have more information about my photos rather than simple markers on a map.
 For example, I was always curious whether some of the birds I'm seeing are vagrants in my area, or if they're just rare.
 Even more so, I wanted to know which bird species are present in my area at any given time.
-I was growing increasingly frustrated by seeing ebird's "460 species in a hotspot", but only encountering the same species over and over again.
+I was growing increasingly frustrated by seeing eBird's "460 species in a hotspot", but only encountering the same species over and over again.
 So in the absence of a suitable alternative, I began pondering about creating my own.

-It reached culmination after my visit to a bird park with more than a hundred exotic species.
-I was wondering, which parts of the world do they all come from?
-I thought, "what better incentive for me to finally build the app"?
+It reached culmination after my visit to a bird park where I saw more than a hundred exotic species.
+I looked at the photos that I took and wondered, "how far are they from home?
+Are they rare?
+Which ones should I have spent more time on, as it's unlikely I will ever see them in wild?"
+I thought, "what better incentive for me to finally build the app?"

 I started with "market research".
 I asked around.
 On top of responses that can be summarized as "ha-ha, stupid, that's not how birdwatching works!", I saw a clear indication that nobody had ever heard of such a thing.
 So [/birdmapp](BirdMApp) it was.